- We strongly advise you not to travel to South Sudan, including Juba, because of instability, ongoing conflict and a deterioration of law and order.

 You should monitor the media for events that could affect your safety.

-Areas outside of Juba: Regardless of the ceasefire agreement between the government and armed opposition, instability continues outside of Juba and there is a serious risk of attacks in the states of Upper Nile, Unity and Jonglei.
+Areas outside of Juba: Regardless of the ceasefire agreement between the government and armed opposition, instability continues outside of Juba and there is a serious risk of attacks in the states of Upper Nile, Unity, Lakes, Western Equatoria and Central Equatoria.
 Recent reports have indicated fighting has broken out in Western Bahr es Gazal around Mapel.
 There have been military operations in Malakal (Upper Nile) and Bor (Jonglei) in recent months.
 Bentiu (Unity) was taken by rebel forces in April 2014 and retaken by government forces in May 2014.
 Hundreds of people were killed, including in the hospital and morgue.
-We strongly advise against travel to these towns.
+We strongly advise against travel to these areas.

 Border areas with Sudan: Border areas between South Sudan and Sudan remain particularly vulnerable to civil unrest, tribal violence, military activity and armed conflict.
 Since April 2012, there have been outbreaks of conflict in border regions with Sudan between the military forces of South Sudan and Sudan.
 There is ongoing violence on the border with Sudan’s South Kordofan state.
 There is a serious risk of attacks in the states of Upper Nile and Unity.